 Employees May Need to File Tax Returns

-Regardless of whether you withhold federal and Virginia state income tax, your employees may need to file their own tax returns.
+Regardless of whether you withhold federal and state income tax, your employees may need to file their own tax returns.

-Virginia LLC Employee Insurance and Other Requirements
+Employee Insurance and Other Requirements

-You may also need to pay insurance for any employees, like employee compensation insurance or unemployment tax.
-There will also be other requirements you have for employees.
+You may also need to pay insurance for any employees, such as employee compensation insurance or unemployment tax.

-Other Taxes and Duties for Your Virginia LLC
+Other Taxes and Duties

-Depending on the industry you are in, your Virginia LLC may be liable for certain other taxes and duties.
-For example, if you sell gasoline you may need to pay a tax on any fuel you sell.
+Depending on your industry, you may be liable for certain other taxes and duties.
+For example, if you sell gasoline, you may need to pay a tax on any fuel you sell.
 Likewise, if you import or export goods, you may need to pay certain duties.
-Speak to your accountant about any other taxes you may need to withhold or pay.

-Most Virginia LLCs will pay estimated taxes four times a year.
-Speak to your accountant for more information.
+Most LLCs will pay estimated taxes on a quarterly basis.
+Learn more on the IRS website, and speak to your accountant for more information.

 Yes.
 Virginia does have a sales tax, which varies among cities and counties.
 You can find more information above.